+Need a business loan?
 Need additional working capital but have no asset or collateral?

 Loans for Asset Acquisition

 Asset acquisition is one of the many strategic ways to expand your business.
 Some of the available business loan products for asset acquisition include:

 Term loan is for a specific amount that has a specified repayment schedule and a floating interest rate.
 It is useful for acquiring assets such as land, buildings and vehicles.

 Leasing is a contract by which one party conveys land, building, equipment or machinery to another for a specified time, usually in return for a periodic payment.
 It enables SME to acquire the usage of physical assets without having to purchase.

 Financing to upgrade or buy machinery and equipment as part of expanding your business capacity without incurring high upfront payment thus freeing up funds for other uses.

 To run smoothly, your business needs working capital i.e. the cash available for day-to-day operations of an organization.
 There are various products offered by financial institutions to provide additional liquidity to your business.
 And these include:

 An overdraft is a credit facility loaded to your current account where the bank extends credit to meet working capital needs such as payment of salaries, purchases, utilities and other unplanned expenses.
 Although overdraft provides flexibility and convenience the interest is high as it is calculated on a daily basis on outstanding balance at the end of each business day.